 Stress / Anxiety

-Stress is brought about by how we respond, both emotionally and physically to everyday events.
+Hypnotherapy can be a very powerful intervention in helping people deal with stress and anxiety.
+Hypnosis can be used to discover the mental and emotional reaction to a difficult situation that triggers our stress response.
+It is not the difficult or challenging situation that is the stress but how we respond will dictate if the stress trigger is activated.
 We all have our own perception of different events and how they impact on us.
 How we think and react to these events dictates the level of anxiety and stress we experience in our lives which can ultimately impact not only our mental welfare but on our physical well being too.

 Fight or Flight

 How we create stress stems from an instinctive human response known as “fight or flight”.
 As Stone Age man fight or flight was a necessary inbuilt survival mechanism.
 When there was a perceived threat the nervous system released hormones into the body to speed up the heart rate and help the blood circulate rapidly throughout the body to give a burst of energy and adrenaline to the major muscle groups in order to react to a perceived threat.

 After the moment of heightened energy has passed the body is then designed to return to normal function through its relaxation response which gives the body time to recover.